 - Isolation Following Diagnosis or Close Contact Direction

-- Restrictions on blood tests - Prohibition of Point of Care Serology Tests Direction
+- Prohibition of Certain Point of Care Tests No 2

 To see how these directions are applied, visit the following pages: